lobehub/sd-webui-lobe-theme/README.md

 ![][feat-highlight]

-#### Prompt Syntax Highlighting
+#### `3` Prompt Syntax Highlighting

-Automatically colorize prompt display according to the Stable Diffusion syntax rules
+When using the Stable Diffusion model for Prompt writing, an effective feature is the Prompt syntax highlighting.
+This feature automatically adds color coding to the input Prompt text according to preset syntax rules, enhancing the user experience and the intuitiveness of operations.
+Prompt syntax highlighting can not only help users identify and construct syntax structures more clearly, but also improve the efficiency of text editing and debugging.

 <div align="right">